-December and along with it 2018, has now come and gone.
+December, 2019, has now come and gone.

-No significant wheat quality problems have been reported for 2018 even though weather conditions at times were reported as challenging.
-This year to date, earlier season sales have lowered storage costs.
-Overall, GEC received more than 26,500 metric tonnes of wheat with decent yields and prices over $275.00 per metric tonne for milling wheat being reported. .
-Feed wheat prices have strengthened to $240- $245.00 per metric tonne since November 2018.
-Quality seed, and good management ensures that wheat will remain a viable crop for skilled and, motivated growers.
-On the other hand, feed wheat must compete against increasing supplies of local corn although the quality of this years corn crop is problematic.
+No significant wheat quality problems have been reported for 2019 although winter kill and other seeding options reduced the overall acreage.
+Weather conditions at times were reported as challenging.
+Good quality wheat with decent yields and prices over $300.00 per metric tonne for milling wheat are being reported. .
+Feed wheat prices have strengthened to $280- $290.00 per metric tonne since November 2019.
+Quality seed and, good management ensures that wheat will remain a viable crop option for skilled and, motivated growers.
+Both volumes and feed quality of local corn of this year’s crop were problematic due to hurricane like weather at harvest.

-P.E.I. soybean growers have enjoyed strong regional and global demand; for both meal and oil.GEC custom roasts and extrudes raw soybeans and imports quantities of soybean meal for customers.
-This year despite a challenging harvest, a large number of growers shipped just over12,000 metric tonnes of contracted soybeans for export.
-These were part of a marine vessel program again this year.
+GEC soybean growers were fortunate in having a large percentage of this year’s production forward contracted in order to avoid increasing trade challenges due to geopolitical and technical issues.GEC custom roasts and extrudes raw soybeans and imports quantities of soybean meal for customers.
+This year despite a challenging harvest, a large number of growers shipped contracted soybeans for export from a total supply shipped to all three GEC locations.
+These were part of a marine vessel program in Halifax for this year.
 The contract price exceeded $400.00 per metric tonne.
 This is gratifying given the negative price impact of tariffs and global trade challenges such as China and the U.S. are engaged in.
-GEC’s current and remaining soybean pool inventory is robust.
-As well, significant volumes have likely gone into on farm storage implying the need for good post harvest storage management.
+GEC’s current and remaining soybean pool inventory is down somewhat.
+It is possible that some have likely gone into on farm storage.
+GEC will certainly expect an opportunity to bid on these, implying the need for good post harvest storage management.